 While Newhaven was a railway-owned port, many shipping lines were using the facilities of the East Quay and Railway Quay, in fact, figures for 1863 show over 1000 vessels used the port.
 With the opening of North Quay in the years that followed, this number could only increase.

 The Newhaven Harbour Act of 1878 formed the Newhaven Harbour Company and defined the Harbour Limits as from the Horseshoe Sluice ( approximately 350 metres north of the North Quay turning basin) to an imaginary straight line drawn from a point 100 yards south of the West Breakwater to the southern end of the Buckle Groin in the parish of Bishopstone.
 The Act enabled the construction of the said West Breakwater.
-The Old Arm of the river fell into these harbour limits, but there was still no liability to maintain that portion of the river.
-Extensions to the commercial East Quay were carried out around this time
+Extensions to the commercial East Quay were carried out around this time.

 Under the Southern Railway Act of 1926, the Southern Railway Company became the Harbour Authority and produced the Harbour Bye-Laws of 1931 which are still valid today.